 New York Eviction Notice

 A New York eviction notice is a legal document that landlords use to inform tenants of their intent to evict due to various reasons, such as nonpayment of rent or lease violations.
-This notice provides tenants with a specified timeframe to address the situation or vacate the premises, adhering to state laws.
+Furthermore, this notice provides tenants with a specified timeframe to address the situation or vacate the premises, thereby adhering to state laws.

 New York Eviction Notice